Rewards

 contract to ensure correct accounting.

-stands for the attestation that has been included in the beacon block no matter the inclusion distance) as a proxy for the overall performance of a validator.
 A performance threshold is utilized to determine the allocation of the actual Node Operator rewards.
 Validators with performance above the threshold are included in the allocation pool, while the rest are not.
 Activation and exit events are accounted for during the Node Operator's share calculation.
 Once the allocation pool is formed, each validator gets a staking rewards part of totalStakingRewardsAccumulated

 proportional to its lifetime within a frame.
 This effectively means that all rewards acquired by the module will be allocated among well-performers.
 Then, validator shares are allocated to the corresponding Node Operators, and each Operator can claim rewards for all of their validators in one go.